sian-phillips-1/date-time-tutorial-R/README.md

 # Date-Time in R 🛸

-## Learn how to work with dates and times using the package `lubridate`.
+## Learn how to work with dates and times using the R package `lubridate`.

 **The tutorial can be accessed ➡  [here](https://eddatascienceees.github.io/tutorial-sian-phillips/)** ⬅